 Here is where it can really go off track: The parent, without the proper perspective that they have over-supported in the past and have not transitioned properly, sees only disobedience and disrespect.
 They don’t understand that the child may not feel confident or that they might feel unsupported.
 In the past children may have equated the support they got with love.
 To the child the withdrawal of support can feel like a withdrawal of love.

 And here’s where it really really goes off track: The parent starts to blame and shame the child for not doing these simple tasks.
 They imagine their child growing up spoiled and entitled.
 Not good.
 More urgency ensues.
 We judge them as lazy.
 If they do attempt the task, we might judge their efforts as not good enough.
 This hurts the parent child relationship and the parent’s ability to influence the child.
 It also hurts the child.
 Their confidence takes a hit and their willingness to help out decreases.
 It may even create a negative association to the task.
 Sadly, I have found myself parenting like this.

 A manager treating employees like this would disconnect and demotivate people from the work they were doing.
 The same is true for kids.
 The results are not pretty.
 It leads to individuals who don’t trust the leadership, who don’t trust themselves and their own abilities.
 They end up being scared to try.
 It looks like entitlement from the outside, but I think it really is insecurity.

 I understand if this was hard to read.
 It was hard to write.
 I drew upon a lot of my own experience here.
-The good news is that through positivity and consistency, new skills and new habits can be learned.
+The good news is that through a properly managed transition, lots of love, positivity and consistency, new skills and new habits can and will be learned.
 It did not happen overnight, and it was challenging to stick with it.
 But, ultimately it was the right thing to do for my kids.

 If you see yourself in this, it’s time to address it and make some changes.
 I can help.
 Check out this article as well on how to Build Skills, Resilience and Confidence in your Children.